 For many years, license eligibility under Part 74 was restricted to broadcasters and TV/film production companies.

 In May 2014, the FCC announced the expansion of Part 74 license eligibility “to include professional sound companies and venues that routinely use 50 or more wireless microphones, where the use of wireless microphones is an integral part of the major productions or events they host.”
-This would provide theaters, venues, and event production companies the ability to operate wireless microphones at major events without interference from unlicensed TV Band Devices.
+This provides theaters, venues, and event production companies the ability to operate wireless microphones at major events without interference from unlicensed TV Band Devices.